psu-inversion/WRF_boundary_coupling/README.md

 # WRF_boundary_coupling

-Fortran code to couple global model passive tracer fields to WRF boundaries Please read the general Readme file first: psu-inversion/WRF_boundary_coupling/README.md
+Fortran code to couple global model passive tracer fields to WRF boundaries.
+Version modified for passive tracers

+For more information, contact Martha Butler or Thomas Lauvaux (tul5@psu.edu), The Pennsylvania State University.

+Original source of unknown date.
+Authors: Rainer Schmitz (University of Chile - Santiago, Chile) Steven Peckham (NOAA/ESRL/GSD - Boulder, CO)

+This code has been liberally adapted at Penn State to support the 'nesting' of a WRF domain within a global model, for the purpose of populating the boundaries (in wrfbdy) with a tracer from the global model. wrfchembc has versions specific to the global model being used for the problem.